WAS - ATL

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Washington, D.C. to Atlanta costs $76 on the route between Baltimore (BWI) and Atlanta (ATL).
-However, over the past month, flights between Washington, D.C.
-Dulles Intl Airport (IAD) and Atlanta (ATL) were, on average, 30% cheaper than other Washington, D.C.-Atlanta routes.
+The cheapest return flight from Washington, D.C. to Atlanta costs $78 on the route between Washington, D.C.
+Dulles Intl Airport (IAD) and Atlanta (ATL).
+Over the past month, this route was, on average, 26% cheaper than other Washington, D.C.-Atlanta routes.
 The most popular route is between Baltimore (BWI) and Atlanta (ATL).

 What’s the cheapest day of the week to fly from Washington, D.C. to Atlanta?